Ahmed-Fawzy14/Project-2-Digital-Alarm-Clock/README.md

-# Project-2-Digital-Alarm-Clock

-Currently this repo has the working 24hr ClockAlarm system including the AlarmCounter system which drives the selection for which registers to adjust.
-IT also has the ASM, FSM, psuedo code, DataPath, and Control Unit for this project.
+# Project-2: Digital Alarm Clock

+## Overview

+This repository contains the Verilog source code for a 24-hour digital alarm clock.
+The design specifications and process are detailed in the datapath, control unit, ASM, and FSM charts, as well as in the accompanying report.
+Additionally, a Logisim Evolution file is provided to demonstrate the prototype for this project.

+**Note:** This is a Mealy machine.

+## Contributors

-Ahmed Fawzy Abdelkader
+- Ahmed Fawzy Abdelkader
-Ahmed Abdeen
+- Ahmed Abdeen
-Tony Gerges
+- Tony Gerges